Time-periodic branched transport: Non-discrete case

 However, this leads to another difficulty regarding the presence of cycles.
 A key step in the time-independent case of \cite{BrancoliniWirth18} is showing that one can reduce the associated energy by removing strong cycles.
 In the time-dependent case, since we want some quantity related to the derivative of a transport path to appear in the energy, a naive choice will not be amenable to such a cycle removal procedure.
 For example, if we had decided to take the energy as $\MLp^\tau_{p}(G)+\lambda \MLp^1_{p}(G')$, ``subtracting off a cycle'' will reduce the first term, but the second term with $G'$ may end up increasing.

 In addition to Lemma~\ref{lem: Lp weights}, the restriction $p>1$ in the Sobolev regularity also plays a subtle but crucial role in obtaining strong measurability of the minimizer after extracting a convergent subsequence.
 Specifically, we require $p>1$, as when $p=1$ we cannot obtain uniform H\"older estimates as in Lemma~\ref{lem: bounded discrete uniformly Holder}~\eqref{eqn: uniform Holder}; the case of $p=1$ is left for a future work.
 The H\"older regularity (and consequently the choice of equipping $\vecmeas$ with the total variation norm) also plays a part in showing existence of a time-independent countably $1$-rectifiable set which supports a minimizer.

-Again, this is critical from a modeling viewpoint, as one should not alter the underlying physical pathways to accommodate changes in source and target distribution, but one would still want the transport to be supported on a fundamentally one-dimensional object.
+As mentioned previously, from a modeling viewpoint one should not alter the underlying physical pathways to accommodate changes in source and target distribution, but one would still want the transport to be supported on a fundamentally one-dimensional object.
 The control of the derivative that the Sobolev regularity offers also makes sense from a physical perspective.
 If we are using these paths to model blood flow in the human body, for example, one would not want there to be rapid changes in heartrate or blood pressure, as a high derivative of the weights would represent.
 This would, in fact, imply disorders such as labile hypertension (rapid changes in blood pressure) and Postural Orthostatic Tachycardia Syndrome (POTS) (rapid changes in heart rate caused by a change in posture), that can be dangerous and are outside the norm.
-Therefore they are not what we aim to model.
 Similarly, if we are using these paths to model traffic on the highway, one would not want there to be an abrupt shift from light traffic to very heavy traffic (a high derivative of the weight), as this would likely cause accidents.
+Finally, for systems such as blood flow and traffic, it is natural to prohibit the formation of cycles.
+There are other systems in which cycles may naturally be observed, and a framework to accommodate such settings is left for future work.